 We'll tell you when you sign up what your weekly rent is.
 You must allow enough time for each payment to get to us.
 Most payments including internet payments, take at least three working days to get to us.
-If you always pay your rent on time and have no money owing to us.
 There are various ways you can pay.
 Every time there's a change in the amount you need to pay, we'll send you a letter.